rg-3/tenv.rb/README.md

 	gem install bundler --no-rdoc --no-ri

-Then, bundle the dependencies to `.bundledgems`:
+Then, bundle the dependencies to `.bgems`:

-	bundle install --path .bundledgems
+	bundle install --path .bgems

 __3. Update $PATH (Optional)__

-To start tenv outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:
+To start tenv.rb outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:

 	export PATH=$PATH:/path/to/tenv/repo/bin